ciwchris/books/list.md

 ## Other

+- The Soul of Civility: Timeless Principles to Heal Society and Ourselves, Alexandra Hudson (EconTalk Oct 16, 2023)
 - The World Behind the World: Consciousness, Free Will, and the Limits of Science, Erik Hoel (EconTalk July 24h 2023)
 - The Truth and Beauty: How the Lives and Works of England's Greatest Poets Point the Way to a Deeper Understanding of the Words of Jesus, Andrew Klavan (Maybe God podcast 71)
 - Different: gender through the eyes of a primatologist, Frans de Waal (Or maybe any of his book, Peterson)
 - From Extraterrestrials to Animal Minds: Six Myths of Evolution, Simon Conway Morris (Langauage of God 122)